A Star Is Born (2018 film): Critical response

 While praising the direction, acting and writing, Michael Phillips in the Chicago Tribune argues that A Star is Born's formula has always been very seductive to audiences, even when it has been written poorly, and Cooper's few missteps include being a bit of a scene hog.
 Admitting audiences love it, and he just liked it, Phillips drew attention to a skeptical review by Lindsey Romaine for Medium who criticized the story's marginalization of the Gaga character in dealing with Cooper's manipulative addict.
 She at least wanted a scene where Gaga's character processed her behavior of letting the addict boyfriend get away with it.
 Phillips argued that it is in part the skillful musicianship which gets audiences to blow past such flaws.

+In August 2021, it was reported that Barbra Streisand, who starred in the 1976 remake of A Star Is Born, had originally criticized the "remake of a remake" with Bradley Cooper and Lady Gaga, stating it was the "wrong idea."
+Streisand had contradicted the original remarks she gave in a 2018 interview with Extra, in which she claimed she "loved it," and that Gaga was "wonderful."

-In 2021, The Guardian placed A Star Is Born on their list of "Remakes that Outshine the Originals."
+In 2021, The Guardian placed A Star Is Born on their list of "Remakes that Outshine the Originals", while in 2024, Variety ranked it fifth on their "50 Greatest Romantic Movie of All Time" list.
+In 2023, filmmaker Denis Villeneuve cited it as among his favorite films.

 Top ten lists

 A Star Is Born was listed on numerous critics' top ten lists for 2018, among them: